DanaBenish/block-party/README.md

 # Offputting Heartshape on Roku Tv Autoplay video

 A few days ago I wasn't interacting with my Roku TV but it was turned on, so eventually the autoplay homescreen video started playing in the backround.
-I looked at it and i saw this very off putting heartshape that was obviously made out of squers.
+I looked at it and i saw this very off putting heart shape that was obviously made out of squers.
 It looked something like this:

 <img src="src/assets/heartexample.jpg" alt="Screenshot" width="400"/>